amjad-f35/quilr-agent-platform/readme.md

 ![LiteLLM Agent Platform dashboard](https://github.com/user-attachments/assets/04333758-829c-4b19-bde3-23ade37bb9f1)

-LiteLLM Agent Platform sits on top of any runtime.
+LiteLLM Agent Control Plane sits on top of any runtime.
 Pick a runtime, create an agent, give your team one UI.

 It manages: